BergmannLab/retina-phenotypes/README.md

 ## Some possible errors:
 * LWNET, no image generated in DATASET_AV_maps:   AttributeError: module 'skimage.draw' has no attribute 'circle' .
-You need "pip install scikit-image==0.16.2" and python3
+You need "your_python_dir/python -m pip install scikit-image==0.16.2" and python3
 # python3 -m pip install --upgrade Pillow

 ## Reminders: